-The first phase of closure will consist of a hazards survey of the Former OB Unit conducted by contractor health and safety personnel and Kirtland AFB EOD personnel.
+The first phase of closure will consist of a hazards survey of the Former OB Unit and the OD unit conducted by contractor health physics and industrial hygiene personnel and Kirtland AFB EOD personnel.
 The purpose of the survey will be to identify potential contamination concerns that may present hazards to workers during the closure activities and to specify any control measures necessary to reduce worker risk.
 This survey will provide the information necessary for health physics and industrial hygiene personnel to identify worker qualifications, personal protective equipment (PPE), safety awareness, work permits, exposure control programs, and emergency coordination that will be required to perform closure.
-Any UXO identified during the hazard survey will be handled by Kirtland AFB EOD staff personnel only.
+Any UXO identified during the hazard survey will be handled by Kirtland AFB EOD staff personnel only in accordance with standard operating procedures.
 All workers involved in the closure activities will be required to have training and medical monitoring as required by applicable regulations.
 Personnel performing closure activities will be required to wear PPE as specified by health physics and industrial hygiene personnel.

-2.1 Former Open Burn Unit
+2.1 Open Detonation Unit